Md-Roman-Bin-Jalal/Virtualoom-AI-Powered-Online-Learning-and-Teaching-Platform/SECURITY.md

 ## Security Best Practices for Deployment

-When deploying Perform10, consider the following security best practices:
+When deploying Virtualoom, consider the following security best practices:

 ### API Keys and Secrets